iantfleming/CV/README.md

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### Thrives under pressure
-Whilst on a gap year, I was able to achieve a distinction in grade 8 piano and a merit in grade 8 music theory in get a place at Newcastle University whilst also writing a musical which raised over £600 for a cancer charity
+Whilst on a gap year, I was able to achieve a distinction in grade 8 piano and a merit in grade 8 music theory in get a place at Newcastle University whilst also writing a musical which raised over £600 for a cancer charity.

+Also able to complete Makers while still teaching students in the evening.

 Also mention working in high pressure environments such as the pru and with Edward